genemyers/buildscripts/README.md

 NOTE: can we eliminate the 4 'Enter's needed before the Huroku creeds and the 3 after(when creating rsa keys)  and clean up setup, dot files dirs and stanford_dev_env.sh file when done?

 ==========================================================
-NOW YOU NEED TO ADD THE RSA KEY TO GITHUB
+ADD THE RSA KEY TO GITHUB
 ==========================================================

 $ cat ~/.ssh/id_rsa.pub